JetLag, the Lagrangian jet tracking algorithm

 The M function highlights Lagrangian coherent structures–organizing features of the circulation that correspond to maxima in atmospheric displacement and that are invariant over the chosen integration interval.
 JetLag relies on these features to locate jets that are coherent in space and in time, effectively separating jets from underlying waves.

-What will JetLag provide?
+What does JetLag provide?

 Contact us if you are interested in a product that is not available.